arrowhead-f/sos-examples-spring/demo-car-with-events/README.md

 ## Overview
 The goal of the original Car SoS Demo project is to simply demonstrate how a consumer could orchestrate for service and consume it afterward.

-The gool of the Events addition is to simply demonstrate how would a consumer subscribe to events and receive events, and how would a producer publish events.
+The goal of the Events addition is to simply demonstrate how would a consumer subscribe to events and receive events, and how would a producer publish events.

 ##### The Local Cloud Architecture